 The greatest advantage the Japanese had in the first months of the war was the ability to quickly launch a massive multi-carrier coordinated and integrated strike package, under a single strike commander, and conduct a well-timed, coordinated, multi-axis attack on the target.
-At the Battle of Midway, the Japanese launched a 108 plane strike from four carriers in seven minutes, formed up and enroute to the target (Midway Island) in 15 minutes, with 107 planes in reserve to be launched against U.S. carriers should they be detected.
-Japanese doctrine (like the United States', frequently violated) called for each carrier to launch half its aircraft, which would form up into a single strike package under a single strike leader, while the other half of each carrier’s air wing was held in reserve for contingency or to launch a second wave (as at Pearl Harbor).
+At the Battle of Midway, the Japanese launched a 108-plane strike from four carriers in seven minutes, formed up and en route to the target (Midway Island) in 15 minutes, with 107 planes in reserve to be launched against U.S. carriers should they be detected.
+Japanese doctrine (like the U.S., frequently violated) called for each carrier to launch half its aircraft, that would form up into a single strike package under a single strike leader, while the other half of each carrier’s air wing was held in reserve for contingency or to launch a second wave (as at Pearl Harbor.)
 The United States could not remotely duplicate this feat, taking close to an hour to launch a similar size strike (90 aircraft) from two carriers that proceeded to the target (the Japanese carriers) in widely separated and uncoordinated groups.
 Both the Japanese and the United States could spot about half their air group for a launch.
 By integrating the aircraft from multiple carriers into one strike package, the Japanese could complete the launch and push to the target much faster than the United States.
 The Japanese could then re-spot the deck for a second wave, or to await updated contact information.
 The American approach required the first half of the strike package to orbit and wait for the second half to be spotted and launched, and the second spot almost always had some complication that resulted in delay, and a serious fuel shortage amongst the aircraft from the first spot.

-U.S. doctrine (like Japan's, frequently violated) called for each carrier and escorts to operate as an independent task force, and for each air group to launch their full complement of aircraft in an independent strike that might be loosely coordinated in timing with another carrier air group.
+U.S. doctrine (like the Japanese, frequently violated) called for each carrier and escorts to operate as an independent task force, and for each air group to launch their full complement of aircraft in an independent strike, that might be loosely coordinated in timing with another carrier air group.
 The principle advantage of this approach was that it kept the enemy from finding (and destroying) all the carriers at once.
 The major disadvantage was that it frequently resulted in uncoordinated strikes and diffused combat air patrol (fighter) defense.
 The Japanese were even more fixated on the Mahanian principle of offense, and determined that massing their carriers into a single task force gave them the greatest offensive punch, and also allowed them to mass their fighters into a more coordinated defense.
 Debate regarding which approach was better raged in both navies prior to the war.
 The U.S. approach nearly cost the U.S. victory at Midway.
 The Japanese approach significantly contributed to their defeat at Midway.

-Japan.
-Although Japanese carriers had two hangar decks (an upper and a lower), the Japanese did not keep planes parked on the flight deck as the U.S. did.
+Japan: Although Japanese carriers had two hangar decks (an upper and a lower), the Japanese did not keep planes parked on the flight deck as the U.S. Navy did.
 As a result, Japanese air groups were smaller, roughly 50–60 operational aircraft.
-A typical Japanese carrier would carry 18 Mitsubishi A6M2 Type 0 fighters (code-named “Zeke” but usually referred to as “Zero”), 21 Aichi D3A1 Type 99 “Val” dive bombers, and 21 Nakajima B5N2 Type 97 “Kate” torpedo bombers, which could also be used as high-altitude horizontal bombers.
-(The “Type XX” referred to the imperial calendar year in which the aircraft was introduced.
-The “Zero” (actually “00”) derived from imperial year 2600, which corresponded to 1940.)
+A typical Japanese carrier would carry 18 Mitsubishi A6M2 Type 0 fighters (code-named “Zeke” but usually referred to as “Zero”), 21 Aichi D3A1 Type 99 “Val” dive bombers and 21 Nakajima B5N2 Type 97 “Kate” torpedo bombers, which could also be used as high-altitude horizontal bombers.
+(The “Type” number referred to the imperial calendar year in which the aircraft was introduced.
+The “Zero” [actually “00”] derived from imperial year 2600, which corresponded to 1940.)

 Fighters: The F-4F Wildcat was significantly inferior to the Japanese Zero fighter in terms of maneuverability, dogfighting capability, and range.
 Wildcats that attempted to “mix-it-up” with Zeroes usually met a quick end.
-However the Wildcat had more powerful armament, more armor, self-sealing gas tanks, much better radio, and could withstand a lot more punishment than a Zero, which tended to turn into a flaming torch when hit with a few rounds.
+However, the Wildcat had more powerful armament, more armor, self-sealing gas tanks, much better radio, and could withstand a lot more punishment than a Zero, which tended to turn into a flaming torch when hit with a few rounds.
 With the right tactics (stressing teamwork and diving one-pass hit-and-run) and experienced pilots, Wildcats could make it an even fight.
-If the Wildcats could get through the Zeros (or better yet, avoid them) they were quite capable of downing numerous Japanese dive and torpedo bombers.
+If the Wildcats could get through the Zeros (or better yet, avoid them) they were quite capable of downing numerous Japanese dive- and torpedo bombers.

-Dive Bombers: Both the SBD Dauntless and Val dive-bombers were great aircraft superbly suited to their mission.
-The Val looked like a throw-back with fixed landing gear, but its performance approximated that of a SBD, but with longer range and smaller (but effective) payload.
+Dive-Bombers: Both the SBD Dauntless and Val dive-bombers were great aircraft superbly suited to their mission.
+The Val looked like a throwback with fixed landing gear, but its performance approximated that of a SBD, but with longer range and smaller (but effective) payload.
 The Val’s lack of folding wings was one factor that constrained Japanese air group size.
-Like the Wildcat, the SBD was a rugged aircraft that could absorb considerable punishment (which increased the vulnerability of attacking Zeros to defensive fire.)
+Like the Wildcat, the SBD was a rugged aircraft that could absorb considerable punishment (which increased the vulnerability of attacking Zeros to defensive fire).
 The SBD was maneuverable enough that in some U.S. air wings it was used in an anti-torpedo bomber role (and anti-submarine role).

 On Japanese carriers, damage control was the responsibility of a specially trained cadre of engineering personnel (who were frequently killed by initial and secondary explosions) and no one else had received training.
 The result was that fires would be fought ineffectively by untrained crew with extraordinary valor and extremely high cost in lives.
-The Japanese had also not developed the system of “damage control conditions” that the U.S. Navy had (they had no equivalent to Yoke, Zebra, etc., nor did they have an effective “damage control central”).
+The Japanese had also not developed the system of “damage control conditions” that the U.S. Navy had (they had no equivalent to Yoke, Zebra, etc., nor did they have an effective “damage control central.”)
 A critical design weakness of the Japanese carriers was that their hangar bays were completely enclosed.
 U.S. hangar bays had rolling partitions that could be opened to the weather, which enabled aircraft engines to be warmed up in the hangar bay; Japanese carriers had no such thing.
-The Japanese also fueled their aircraft in the hangar bay, then took the aircraft to the flight deck to warm up (U.S. carriers fueled aircraft on the flight deck.)
-As a result, an explosion in a Japanese hanger bay would be unable to easily vent out of the ship as on a U.S. carrier, and in combination with fueled aircraft would have devastating consequences, which proved to be the case at Midway.
+The Japanese also fueled their aircraft in the hangar bay, then took the aircraft to the flight deck to warm up (U.S. carriers fueled aircraft on the flight deck).
+As a result, an explosion in a Japanese hangar bay would be unable to easily vent out of the ship as on a U.S. carrier, and, in combination with fueled aircraft, would have devastating consequences, which proved to be the case at Midway.

 The theme that runs throughout the above was that the Japanese viewed “Offense” as the supreme virtue, and disdained “Defense” to their ultimate detriment.
 It worked well for the first six months of the war, then proved catastrophic.